RazorChat: Data Processing Addendum

 6. Data Subject Rights

-Taking into account the nature of the Processing, the Processor shall assist the Controller by implementing appropriate technical and organizational measures, insofar as this is possible, for the fulfillment of the Controller’s obligations, as reasonably understood by the Controller, to respond to requests to exercise Data Subject rights under the Data Protection Laws.
-The Processor will, to the extent required by Data Protection Laws, promptly notify the Controller upon receipt of a request by a Data Subject that relates to Personal Data and identifies the Controller to exercise the Data Subject's rights under the applicable Data Protection Laws.
+Taking into account the nature of the Processing, the Processor shall assist the Controller by implementing appropriate technical and organizational measures, insofar as possible, to enable the Controller to fulfill its obligations under the Data Protection Laws.
+The Processor will, to the extent required by applicable law, promptly notify the Controller upon receiving a request from a Data Subject relating to Personal Data and will not respond to such a request except on the documented instructions of the Controller.

 7. Personal Data Breach